 Testing Tools and Frameworks

 On one hand, functional testing tools assist in creating detailed test cases and tracking defects.
-On the other, automated testing tools streamline test script creation and execution, enabling faster and more consistent results.
+They help define test objects, validate all elements of the application, and align them with the testing goals.
+On the other hand, automated testing tools streamline test script creation and execution, enabling faster and more consistent results.

 - Test Case Management Tools – Solutions like qTest help design and manage structured test cases.